xcibe95x/Digital-Geiger-Counter/README.md

-# Easy DIY Geiger Counter (Work in Progress) 29/12/2020 Update Read Below
+# Easy DIY Geiger Counter

-## The Repository is not dead!, i have little time to things, but i'm starting to get back on this project, since the one i made was woring but a little bit problematic on some sides and the tube was not so sensible, i'm now working to get the projected 3D Printed by a friend, i will make the circuit all over again and fix the problems and interfences in the Geiger Counter, by doing this i will use a brand new arduino nano, so i'm sure it's not shorted and before doing anything i will test on an arduino UNO.
-I will update this repository again as i get some good result and also make a video on Youtube i will document anything i do and make a simple circuit for anyone to replicate!
-Have a nice day and i can't wait to bring in your Hands a Cheap and Advanced Geiger Counter that anyone can contribute to make it Better and Better just by using an Arduino Board and a few components you can find online Very cheap, i will also evaluate the final price of the Project.
-Since i started this project is now probably almost an Year i got some more knowledge of electronics and i will apply them to the circuit and fix my precend mistakes.
-Also i will do a few experiment and try a different capacitor and transistor.
-See you in the near future with the Final Project that i hope to present at my Exams for a few more credits  all well documented.
+# 08-06-2021 - I'm bringing this project for my exams and the repository will be updated with some schematics and photos of the project, i've beeen running this challenge to get my self a geiger counter for a year now, and i'm pretty statisfied with the end result, after all the prototypes and tests, the version i was able to make and bring to my exams is the one which brings me the most statisfaction.
+So i will be proud to update this repository by the end of the month or a bit later with schematics and images.

+Consider some of the informations below outdated, as it's been a year not updating them.

-## This counter is now inspired by Imagesco GCA-06W Design and Functioning
+## This counter is now inspired by Imagesco GCA-07W Design and Functioning

 ## Consider getting yourself a cheap SBM-20 and don't waste money on the SI3BG

 > IMPORTANT: This is still in progress and Schematics are not yet avaialable, i will add them soon, take any information here confidential and not 100% Accurate.
 I will keep updating the source and i already fixed a lot of bugs.

-I have always wanted to have a **Geiger Counter** to check if some things in the garage or around the house that lay here from many years, has some activity, but as you know they are expensive and if you are not gonna use it in a professional way or going in a trip to a radioactive area, there's no use in spending all this money, after some researches online, it opened to me a little bit of roads, this geiger counter is based on the one seen on [**How to Do**](https://www.youtube.com/channel/UCLiMtiFkJY6VrFH7K7Yobhw) channel, now i have some basics in electronics and coding, but i have a small understanding of Radiation, so i have been researching to gain some knowledge to make my geiger counter as accurate as possible, this project has same basics and almost same components on the one seen on How to Do Channel, but as it seems on his channel there is a lot of confusion, where people asking for different tubes, conversion to micro sievert and such, also, his counter seems to just copycat the CPS to the mR/hr giving an incorrect reading? there is no conversion done, i'm focusing on uSv/hr since they are easier and convert them later for now, the goal of this project is to make a really easy and customizable code and schematics accessibile to anyone even with minimal understanding of coding electronics and stuff.
+I have always wanted to have a **Geiger Counter** to check if some things in the garage or around the house that lay here from many years, has some activity, but as you know they are expensive and if you are not gonna use it in a professional way or going in a trip to a radioactive area, there's no use in spending all this money, after some researches online, it opened to me a few ways, after trial and error i was able to make a functioning geiger counter, however i have some basics in electronics and coding, but i have a small understanding of Radiation, so i have been researching to gain some knowledge to make my geiger counter as accurate as possible, the detection circuit is based on the most basic one you can find anywhere, but ofcourse i changed  it a bit, the goal of this project is to make a really easy and customizable code and schematics accessibile to anyone even with minimal understanding of coding electronics and stuff.
 Hope it will be helpful.
 And if it was, please support me by subscribing on my youtube channel!

 ## Why do you think this is gonna work and what makes it accurate?